rdesarz/lipm-walking-controller/docs/preview_control.md

 The result of the preview controller can be observed on the figure below.
 The upper-left figure shows the trajectory of the CoM in red over time, the generated reference ZMP in blue and the support polygon in green.
-The upper-right and lower-right igures shows the trajectory of the ZMP and COM over time for x and y pos.
+The upper-right and lower-right figures show the trajectory of the ZMP and COM over time for x and y pos.
 Finally, the lower-left figure shows the preview gains that are computed.

 <p align="center">